 “There was a time in the industry, with factory farms and mass production, when they were just producing the cuts that were the most profitable and the least grotesque to people,” she says.
 As a butcher, she uses every part of the animal she has access to; it’s one of her guiding principles.

-She has also challenged the chefs and kitchen staff at Bonton to do the same.
+She has also challenged the chefs and kitchen staff at Bonton and Company to do the same.
 “One of the [objectives] behind the menus is to use the cuts that people don’t think of,” says Jordan.
 “And it’s also what appeals to people when they read our menus—butchery cuts that you wouldn’t normally get, like chicken liver.”

 Diners might find dishes like mortadella mousse, made with local pork and ricotta and Parmesan from nearby Klondike Valley Creamery.
 Or goat merguez Scotch eggs, made with Tr’ondek Hwëch’in farm eggs encased in goat merguez sausage.
 (Dawson City is situated on the land of the Tr’ondek Hwëch’in First Nation.)
 And they can pick up charcuterie, sausages, bacon and more of Jordan’s handiwork in the shop on-site as well.